Strategy for software Dummies – part 3

 A small recap from post#2.

 The ABC company is planning to go global.
-They have asked a ValuePerform consultant helping them put an international Go-To-Market plan together.
+They have asked a ValuePerform consultant to help them put an international Go-To-Market plan together.
 The ValuePerform consultant wants to know the current position of the ABC company before any work on future strategies commences.

 With the questionnaire followed an explanation of the requirement for setting priorities and a description of the value elements in a customer value proposition.